Miragon/miranum-ide/docs/gettingstarted.md

 ![gettingStartet_5](../images/gettingStartet/gettingStartet_step5.png)

 Let's do some more editing though.
 First, select the "Select"-button on the Template property of the Service-Task.
 This should open a window with your available Templates.
+(Make sure that you don't have the template open though, it will disable vs-code to read the file)
 Now choose the "Mail Task" and fill out custom properties.
 As recipient use your email.
 As content say "hi".
 As subject put "present".

 Let's also change the name of our elements.
 Anyone who knows his way around Camunda can do this by themselves.